A5hleyRich/delightful-downloads/readme.txt

 = 1.2 =
 + Added dashboard widget.
++ Added an option to the settings screen to set the directory used in the file browser.
++ Added support options to settings screen.
 + Improved caching.
 + Improved [ddownload_total_count] shortcode.
 + Fixed a bug that caused the incorrect time to display in the download logs.